 The first level support is done by the HELIOS reseller, the second level support is provided by the local HELIOS distributor in the country.
 HELIOS supports these partners to ensure customers get professional help.
 Most customers deploying HELIOS products use the “Software Upgrade Service Agreement” because it is the most economical solution which ensures that the installation is always up to date.

-Additional HELIOS product add-ons offer workflow automation, PDF production, image processing, HD color and proofing solutions.
+Additional HELIOS product add-ons offer workflow automation, PDF production, image processing, proofing and document annotation solutions.
 Detailed information can be found on the HELIOS website.